It’s easy to feel a sense of powerlessness when it comes to the environment.

 9. Hold more meetings online.

-If you’re in a managerial position at work and your employees are far-flung (they have long local commutes or live in distant cities), suggest video conference calls over in-person meetings.
-Brown said she used to log 250,000 air miles a year for work travel but now does most everything ― especially one-on-one meetings ― via Google Hangouts, Skype or FaceTime.
+The COVID-19 crisis has made one thing very clear: Working from home works fine for many employees.
+If you’re in a managerial position at work and your employees are far-flung (they have long local commutes or live in distant cities), continue to suggest video conference calls over in-person meetings when you go back to the office.
+Brown said she used to log 250,000 air miles a year for work travel but now does most everything ― especially one-on-one meetings ― via Google Hangouts, Skype or Zoom.

 “I do allow myself to fly for important dates like big events like conferences,” she said.
 “If I happen to be in a city where I’ve had virtual meetings and I’ve never met the people I’m doing business with, I will reach out to try to meet the person(s) for a coffee or something casual to develop a personal relationship.
 If I’m making a lot of new business relationships, I will do a quarterly trip to one area to do a ‘geographic’ swoop to ‘press the flesh.’”

 10. Talk about this stuff regularly with your friends and family, and get involved politically.

 If you tried any of the suggestions above and found it a lot easier than you’d expected, tell your friends and family about it.
 Personal stories are often the most effective in persuading others to give change a chance.

 Of course, this isn’t all on you.
 Encourage your local elected officials to implement bigger, more substantial changes in your city or district, said Crystal Chissell, vice president of operations and engagement at Project Drawdown, a nonprofit that researches how global warming can be reversed.